kenoiobi/dwm/README.md

 main workflow:

 auto start some applications\
-throw them into ws4\
+throw them into ws5\
-access main apps on ws1, ws2 and ws3\
+access main apps on ws1-ws4\
 access side apps with mod a (rofi show window)\
 heavy use of monocle